jkohh12/Unity-Solo-Game-Project/README.md

 ## Week 1

-Spent most of the week refreshing myself on Unity and implementing basic movement
+* I spent most of the week refreshing myself on Unity and implementing basic movement